WHAT IS STEAM?

 1. Identify the problem.

 3. Design an idea/make a model to address the problem.

 5. Test the idea.

 STEAM lessons allow children to investigate and design solutions to real-world problems.
 Community partners present challenges that link to the content.
 Then, students work together to solve the challenges.
 The STEAM process emphasizes collaboration, communication, creativity, complex problem solving, and critical thinking–skills needed in the future.

-While state STEM designation is available to all private and public schools in Tennessee, only 26 schools in the state have received that distinction.
+While state STEM designation is available to all private and public schools in Tennessee, only 32 schools in the state have received that distinction.
 STEM designation is awarded to a school that creates “a comprehensive STEM learning environment for its students” and can serve as a model “from which other schools may visit and learn.”
-Murfreesboro City Schools has two of the STEM-designated schools.
+Murfreesboro City Schools has eight of the STEM-designated schools.